Masculinity in Crisis

 Are there still angry men at this festival!?! - with Jens van Tricht, Raoul de Jong, Linda Duits and Robin Block

-Together, in this event they open the discussion on a phenomenon that, as we all know, can elicit a great deal of resistance.
-But this is an important topic under the banner of the Whose House is This? theme.
+Together, in this event they opened the discussion on a phenomenon that, as we all know, can elicit a great deal of resistance.
+But this was an important topic under the banner of the Whose House is This? theme.
 We need everyone - men, women, and those who don't feel at home in these categories, angry or not - to make up an equitable society.
-Therefore, it's time to understand and get to know angry men better.
+Therefore, it was time to understand and get to know angry men better.